Mahón: Modern era

 Today it serves as the seat of the Island Council of Menorca (Consell Insular de Menorca).

 Towards the end of the 20th century, the renovation of its historic centre was made possible by income from tourism.

 A traditional cheese made on the island (Mahón cheese) is named after the city.
-Some believe that the origin and name of mayonnaise are found in this Menorcan city.
 In Spanish mahón is also the name of nankeen, especially the blue cloth.